TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/02_lesson/lesson.md

 ###Accommodation/Differentiation
 Some students may need to be explicitly reminded of the `in` keyword to check if a certain key is in their dictionary.

-Students moving quickly could extend this lab to

 [Do Now]: do_now.md